Skip to content

 general_description : str

-General description of the model, used in the metadata of the BMZ archive.
+General description of the model used in the BMZ metadata.

 """